 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly specifies concrete outputs (beamer LaTeX → PDF + PPTX, speaker notes, talk script), the input context (compiled paper, conference talk), and provides comprehensive bilingual trigger terms.
-It answers both what and when explicitly, and occupies a distinct niche that differentiates it from generic presentation-making skills.
+This is an excellent skill description that clearly specifies concrete outputs (beamer LaTeX PDF, PPTX, speaker notes, talk script), the input context (compiled paper for conference), and provides comprehensive bilingual trigger terms.
+It is well-scoped to a distinct niche and follows all best practices including third-person voice and explicit 'Use when' guidance.

 | Dimension | Reasoning | Score |